TL;DR — Quick Answer

 - Pets adding dander and hair to the mix

-- Poor sealing around windows/doors letting outdoor dust in
+- Poor sealing around windows and doors letting outdoor dust in

-- Old carpet, bedding and upholstery shedding fibers
+- Aging carpet, bedding and upholstery shedding fibers

 Frequently asked questions